aboxer/emailr/int_doc/design.md

-  email : string,     #email address grp : string,       #group of people used to select customizable message rqCt : int,         #number of requests made to this person lastRq : string,    #date of last request
+  email : string,     #email address grp : string,       #group of people used to select customizable message rqCt : int,         #number of requests made to this person lastRq : int,       #timestamp of last request
-  totAmt: float,      #total amount given lastGv : string,    #date of last give gvCt : int},        #number of times person has been thanked .                   #another email record just like the one above .
+  totAmt: float,      #total amount given lastGv : int,       #timestamp of last give gvCt : int},        #number of times person has given .                   #another email record just like the one above .
   {}                  #last email record